GRAAL-Research/poutyne/README.md

 ## Here is Poutyne.

-> As you can see, PyToune has changed its name for Poutyne.
-From now on, please use the new package name `poutyne`.
-The `pytoune` package has been kept for this release but will be removed in the next release.

 Poutyne is a Keras-like framework for [PyTorch](https://pytorch.org/) and handles much of the boilerplating code needed to train neural networks.

 Use Poutyne to: